 Large (8" x 5" x 18")

-The Large Grow Bag is the workhorse size for home cultivators making fruiting blocks.
+The Large Grow Bag is the workhorse size for home cultivators making fruiting blocks — and our most popular bag overall.
 Its wider footprint accommodates:

 - Standard fruiting blocks: Fill with 5–7 lbs of supplemented hardwood sawdust (typically mixed with wheat bran at a 10–20% ratio).
 This is the standard size used by most home growers for species like oysters, shiitake, and lion's mane.